A Second Wave Of Coronavirus Could Hit This Year

 One factor that could increase the likelihood of a resurgence is if social distancing restrictions are lifted too soon, according to an article published in The Lancet medical journal earlier this month.

-Officials aren't yet sure whether the second wave of COVID-19 in the U.S. would be milder or more severe than the first, which has so far killed 44,575 and sickened at least 802,583 in America, according to The CDC.
+Officials aren't yet sure whether the second wave of COVID-19 would be milder or more severe than the first, which has so far killed 2,028 and sickened at least 40,824 in Canada, according to The Public Health Agency of Canada.

 Advertisement